Battle of Liège: 5/6 August

-Belgian defence, 5–7 August
+5–7 August

 On the morning of 5 August, Captain Brinckman, the German Military Attaché at Brussels, met the Governor of Liège under a flag of truce and demanded the surrender of the fortress.
 Léman refused ("Frayez-vous le passage" [Fight your way through]) and an hour later, German troops attacked the east bank forts of Chaudfontaine, Fléron, Évegnée, Barchon and Pontisse; an attack on the Meuse, below the junction with the Vesdre, failed.
 A party of German troops managed to get between Fort de Barchon and the river Meuse, then was forced to retreat by the Belgian 11th Brigade.
 From the late afternoon into the night, the German infantry attacked in five columns, two from the north, one from the east and two from the south.
 The attacks were supported by heavy artillery but the German infantry were repulsed with great loss.

 The attack at the Ourthe forced back the defenders between the forts, before counter-attacks by the 12th, 9th and 15th Brigades checked the German advance.
 Just before dawn, a small German raiding party tried to abduct the Governor from the Belgian headquarters in Rue Ste Foi.
 Alarmed by gunfire in the street, Léman and his staff rushed outside and joined the guard platoon fighting the raiding party, which was driven off with twenty dead and wounded left behind.
 German cavalry moved south from Visé to encircle the town; German cavalry patrols had been operating up to 20 km west of Liege, leading Léman to believe that the German II Cavalry Corps was encircling the fortified area from the north, though in fact the main body of that force was still to the east and did not cross the Meuse until 8 August, when the reservists had arrived.
 Believing he would be trapped, Léman decided that the 3rd Infantry Division and 15th Infantry Brigade should withdraw westwards to the Gete, to join the Belgian field army.